'It's crushing': California cleans up mudslide damage - NewsBreak

 “We have trees in there ...
 30 feet long that came straight through our building,” said Brandon Gallegos, whose family owns the restaurant.
 “It’s crushing."

-As the search, cleanup and damage assessment continued, firefighters in Northern California tried to tamp down a fire that flared up Tuesday and jumped a fork of the American River and on Wednesday became the largest blaze in the state this year.
-Evacuations were increased to more than 11,000 people as the fire threatened over 9,000 structures.
+As the search, cleanup and damage assessment continued, firefighters in Northern California tried to tamp down a fire that flared up Tuesday, jumped a fork of the American River and forced evacuations of more than 11,000 people and threatened nearly 6,000 structures.

-The muddy damage in Oak Glen and Forest Falls served as a powerful warning to residents of areas that have burned or are facing high fire danger of the damage wildfires can cause months or even years after flames are extinguished and the smoke clears.
+The muddy damage in Oak Glen and Forest Falls served as a powerful warning to areas burning or facing high fire danger of the damage wildfires can cause months or years after flames are doused.

+Before the slides, nearly 2 inches (5 centimeters) of rain fell on slopes burned in the deadly El Dorado Fire that was sparked two years ago by a couple using a smoke device to reveal their baby's gender.
+The couple was charged with involuntary manslaughte r in the death of a firefighter.

+“The mud and debris flow came down through the high steep terrain,” said Jim Topeleski, a San Bernardino County fire chief.
+“This entire area is blanketed with up to 6 feet (1.83 meters) of mud, debris, large boulders.”

 An intense amount of rain even over a short period of time can have catastrophic effects on hillsides where fire has stripped vegetation that once held the ground intact.